-Given provincial restrictions that emerged due to COVID-19, as well as recommendations from the CCPPP, all interviews will be scheduled via videoconference or teleconference for the indefinite future.
-In-person interviews will not be scheduled for January 2022.
-However, our KIC supervisors will strive to ensure that during the interview process, there is more than adequate time for interviewee questions to be answered, and for all interviewees to gain a thorough understanding of how the KIC rotations can meet their training needs and goals.
-Prospective interns will still have opportunities to meet with the current intern cohort via videoconference.
+Since 2020, with provincial restrictions that emerged due to COVID-19, as well as recommendations from the Canadian Council of Professional Psychology Programs (CCPPP), all applicant interviews have been scheduled via videoconference and/or teleconference.
+In-person interviews on site are not expected to be scheduled for the foreseeable future.

+Since interviews via videoconference have been initiated, we have found great success with the overall process.
+Our KIC supervisors strive to ensure that there is more than adequate time for interviewee questions to be answered, and for all interviewees to gain a thorough understanding of how the KIC rotations can meet their training needs and goals.
+All interviewees have the opportunity to meet separately with the current intern cohort via videoconference after the initial interview.